RohanRanshinge/causal-inference/zero-to-hero-bsts/PART_I-Bayesian-Statistics/01-Probability.md

 An important characteristic of probability is that the probabilities of all events should always add to one.
-* That is, if the probability of X being 3 is 1/6 , then the probability of X not being 3 is ⅚
+* ie, if the probability of X being 3 is 1/6 , then the probability of X not being 3 is ⅚
     * if P(X=3) = ⅙, then P(X!=3) = ⅚
 * Sum(both events) = 1